boguckicollection/kartoteka/README.md

 temporary cache under a key composed of `name|number|set`.
 When another scan of the same card is loaded, the application pre-fills the form with the cached data so you do not need to type them again.

+### Shoper integration
+Use the **Porządkuj** button to open a window with basic actions against your Shoper store.
+You can list uploaded scans, send product data and check current inventory.
+Make sure the Shoper credentials are set in `.env` before launching the application.